doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ### Use the right headers

 Here you will need the both PubSubClient and the Esp8266 Wifi API.
-Look at the bottom of this document if you need assistance about how to configure the Esp or the MQTT libraries.
+The PubSubClient library can be found [here](https://github.com/knolleary/pubsubclient).
+If you are starting with Esp8266 programming you can look for [tutorials like this one](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) to setup the Arduino IDE with ESP libraries.

 ```
 #include <PubSubClient.h>